mbaudier/SEDAP-Express/README.md

 ### SampleSerialClient
 This is another example client that can be used as a basic structure for your new client if you need to communicate via a serial line.

-### SECMockUp
-This mockup simulates the real SEDAP-Express connector of the MESE framework.
-It answers your acknowledge request or heartbeats.
-You can take it also for verifing and debugging your own SEDAP-Express client software.
-Also, it's intended to be a simple kind of Command&Control (C2) system simulator by providing a simple map with MIL-STD-2525C icons.
-The engine uses the standard NASA WorldWind framework without our own multithread and other modifications.